The Best Health Resolutions for Every Month of the Year

 April: Eat more fruits and veggies

-Now that you've had a full three months to settle into the year, it's time to have a reality check with yourself: are you still on the bandwagon?
+Now that you’ve had a full three months to settle into the year, it’s time to have a reality check with yourself: are you still on the bandwagon?
 Hanging on by a pinky?
 Or are you waving, miles away, admitting defeat?
-It's OK if you had a slip up, but now it's time to re-center your attention on your diet.
+It’s OK if you had a slip up, but now it’s time to re-center your attention on your diet.
 A simple way to jump start your springtime health goals is to increase your daily and weekly servings of non-starchy vegetables and fresh fruits, shares Feller.
-These types of fruits and vegetables provide fiber, vitamins, minerals, and phytochemicals, and when you consume five servings, you're doing a solid for your digestive system.
-Here's how you can eat more veggies without even trying
+These types of fruits and vegetables provide fiber, vitamins, minerals, and phytochemicals, and when you consume five servings, you’re doing a solid for your digestive system.
+These are the resolutions that can make 2019 your happiest year ever.

 May: Try Meatless Mondays